tumbl3w33d/nexus-oauth2-proxy-plugin/README.md

 ```

 **Note**: Depending on the amount of data the OAuth2 Proxy receives from your IDP (especially list of groups) you might want to look into [changing its session storage to redis/valkey](https://oauth2-proxy.github.io/oauth2-proxy/configuration/session_storage/#redis-storage).
 The proxy will warn you about data exceeding limits which results in multiple cookies being set for the proxy session.

+## Troubleshooting

+If you encounter authentication issues, you can activate logging for the plugin classes by creating a logger in the Nexus administration section (`Support -> Logging -> Create Logger`), e.g. for the top level package `com.github.tumbl3w33d`.